-Peramivir is an intravenous neuraminidase inhibitor approved in multiple countries for the treatment of patients with influenza.
+Peramivir is an intravenous neuraminidase inhibitor approved in the United States, Canada, Japan, Korea and Taiwan for the treatment of patients with influenza.
 Influenza is a seasonal virus with the highest infection rates generally observed in colder months.
 In countries for which peramivir is commercially available, influenza occurs primarily during the September to April timeframe.
-Peramivir is available commercially in the United States and has been approved for commercial use in Canada under the name RAPIVAB®, in Japan and Taiwan as RAPIACTA®, and in Korea as PERAMIFLU®.
+Peramivir is available commercially under the trade names RAPIVAB®, RAPIACTA®, and PERAMIFLU®.

 Peramivir was most recently approved in Canada in January 2017, and was approved in the United States in December 2014, in each case for the treatment of acute uncomplicated influenza in patients 18 years and older who have been symptomatic for no more than two days.
-Data from over 2,700 subjects treated with peramivir in 27 clinical trials was utilized to support regulatory approval in these countries.
-We made RAPIVAB available for commercial sale in the U.S. through agreements with specialty distributorships during the 2014-2015 influenza season.
 On June 17, 2015, we announced that we licensed RAPIVAB (peramivir injection) for the treatment of influenza to CSL Limited ("CSL"), a global biopharmaceutical company.
 RAPIVAB is being commercialized by a subsidiary of CSL called Seqirus UK Limited ("SUL" or "Seqirus"), which specializes in influenza prevention through the supply of seasonal and pandemic influenza vaccine to global markets.
-Under the terms of the agreement, SUL obtained worldwide rights to commercialize RAPIVAB, with the exception of Japan, Korea, Taiwan and Israel.
-BioCryst retained all rights to pursue pandemic stockpiling orders for RAPIVAB from the U.S. Government, while SUL is responsible for government stockpiling outside the U.S. With the out-license of RAPIVAB to SUL, and our recent Canadian regulatory approval, our current goals for RAPIVAB are to: (1) obtain a stockpiling procurement contract with the U.S. Government; (2) fulfill our post-approval development requirements, including conducting a pediatric trial in the United States and submitting a supplemental New Drug Application ("SNDA") for a pediatric indication; and (3) receiving regulatory approval for our Marketing Authorization Application ("MAA") in the European Union.
+Under the terms of the agreement, SUL obtained worldwide rights to commercialize RAPIVAB, with the exception of Japan, Korea, Taiwan, for which peramivir is commercialized by Shionogi & Co.
+Ltd. and Green Cross Corporation.
+BioCryst retained all rights to pursue pandemic stockpiling orders for RAPIVAB from the U.S. Government, while SUL is responsible for government stockpiling outside the U.S.

-In January 2017, we announced that the European Medicines Agency ("EMA") has accepted the filing of our peramivir injection MAA for treatment of symptoms typical of influenza in adults 18 years and older.
+In January 2017, we announced that the EMA has accepted the filing of our peramivir injection MAA for treatment of symptoms typical of influenza in adults 18 years and older.
 If the MAA is approved, Seqirus will commercialize peramivir as ALPIVABTM in the European Union.
 The acceptance of the MAA begins the review process by the EMA under the centralized licensing procedure for all 28 member states of the European Union, Norway and Iceland.